hiddevdploeg/Billboard/README.md

 - Avoid using your App Icon as the image (as it's already displayed by default).
 - Provide an image with no background or has a single color (avoid gradients).
 - Photos are allowed as well but will be displayed differently.
+- Try and submit an evergreen image that represents your app, show it's good practice to avoid showing UI that gets outdated fast.

 ## Ad Types
 The media of an ad will be displayed covering the whole view when `BillboardAd.fullscreen` is set to `true`.
 This works great if the media is a photo instead of a visual.
 Please consider that the photo's subject must be in the center, which will ensure it's always visible.